Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 Escitalopram mechanism of action – selective serotonin reuptake inhibition and enhanced serotonergic transmission

-🔍 Introduction Escitalopram is a widely prescribed antidepressant belonging to the class of Selective Serotonin Reuptake Inhibitors (SSRIs). … Read more
+🔍 Introduction Escitalopram is a widely prescribed antidepressant belonging to the class of Selective Serotonin Reuptake Inhibitors (SSRIs).
+It is the S-enantiomer of citalopram and is considered one of the most selective SSRIs available.
+Escitalopram is mainly used to treat: Due to its clean pharmacological profile and importance in psychiatry, Escitalopram is frequently tested in … Read more

 Paracetamol – Mechanism of Action